AdobeDocs/experience-manager-64.en/help/communities/using/sites-console.md

 >[!CAUTION]
 >
->&#42; While the display title may be changed without side-effects, it is not recommended to edit the URL name of a community function belonging to a community site.
+>While the display title may be changed without side-effects, it is not recommended to edit the URL name of a community function belonging to a community site.
 >
 >For example, renaming the URL will not move existing UGC, thus having the effect of 'losing' UGC.